 Accommodation tours depart from Athena Hall between 4.30 - 5.45pm.
 Tours last approximately 15 minutes, commencing from 4.30pm.
-The last tour will be at 5.45pm.
+The last tour will be at 5.45pm (subject to change).

 The buildings and specialist teaching facilities are fully accessible with lifts and ramps throughout the campus.
 Campus tours will require some walking across the campus, but the majority of the events will be held in the ground floor of the Waterfront Building.